-The young cells at the end of the branches of these corallines contain quite immature polypi, yet the vulture-heads attached to them, though small, are in every respect perfect.
-When the polypus was removed by a needle from any of the cells, these organs did not appear in the least affected.
-When one of the vulture-like heads was cut off from a cell, the lower mandible retained its power of opening and closing.
+the lower mandible retained its power of opening and closing.
 Perhaps the most singular part of their structure is, that when there were more than two rows of cells on a branch, the central cells were furnished with these appendages, of only one-fourth the size of the outside ones.
-Their movements varied according to the species; but in some I never saw the least motion; while others, with the lower mandible generally wide open, oscillated backwards and forwards at the rate of about five seconds each turn; others moved rapidly and by starts.
+Their movements varied according to the species; but in some I never saw the least motion; while others, with the lower mandible generally wide open, oscillated backward and forward at the rate of about five seconds each turn; others moved rapidly and by starts.
 When touched with a needle, the beak generally seized the point so firmly that the whole branch might be shaken.

-These bodies have no relation whatever with the production of the eggs or gemmules, as they are formed before the young polypi appear in the cells at the end of the growing branches; as they move independently of the polypi, and do not appear to be in any way connected with them; and as they differ in size on the outer and inner rows of cells, I have little doubt that in their functions they are related rather to the horny axis of the branches than to the polypi in the cells.
+These bodies have no relation whatever with the production of the eggs or gemmules, as they are formed before the young polypi appear in the cells at the end of the growing branches; as they move independently of the polypi and do not appear to be in any way connected with them, and as they differ in size on the outer and inner rows of cells, I have little doubt that, in their functions, they are related rather to the horny axis of the branches than to the polypi in the cells.
 The fleshy appendage at the lower extremity of the sea-pen (described at Bahia Blanca) also forms part of the zoophyte, as a whole, in the same manner as the roots of a tree form part of the whole tree, and not of the individual leaf or flower-buds.

-In another elegant little coralline (Crisia?) each cell was furnished with a long-toothed bristle, which had the power of moving quickly.
+In another elegant little coralline (Crisia?), each cell was furnished with a long-toothed bristle, which had the power of moving quickly.
 Each of these bristles and each of the vulture-like heads generally moved quite independently of the others, but sometimes all on both sides of a branch, sometimes only those on one side, moved together coinstantaneously; sometimes each moved in regular order one after another.
 In these actions we apparently behold as perfect a transmission of will in the zoophyte, though composed of thousands of distinct polypi, as in any single animal.
 The case, indeed, is not different from that of the sea-pens, which, when touched, drew themselves into the sand on the coast of Bahia Blanca.
-I will state one other instance of uniform action, though of a very different nature, in a zoophyte closely allied to Clytia, and therefore very simply organised.
-Having kept a large tuft of it in a basin of salt water, when it was dark I found that as often as I rubbed any part of a branch, the whole became strongly phosphorescent with a green light: I do not think I ever saw any object more beautifully so.
-But the remarkable circumstance was, that the flashes of light always proceeded up the branches, from the base towards the extremities.
+I will state one other instance of uniform action, though of a very different nature, in a zoophyte closely allied to Clytia, and therefore very simply organized.
+Having kept a large tuft of it in a basin of salt water, when it was dark I found that, as often as I rubbed any part of a branch, the whole became strongly phosphorescent with a green light: I do not think I ever saw any object more beautifully so.
+But the remarkable circumstance was, that the flashes of light always proceeded up the branches, from the base toward the extremities.